So you have decided to sign up for the Tour of Margaret River!

 - The club does not seek to make profit from participants who withdraw.

-- Where withdrawals occur before 2nd September 2018, a full refund will be made without question.
+- Where withdrawals occur before 1st September 2023, a full refund of the TOMR SPR fee (less payment fees) will be made without question.

-- After this cut-off, the club agrees to work together collaboratively with the withdrawing individual to arrange a replacement, recognising that both parties may contribute effectively to finding a replacement.
+- After this cut-off, the club agrees to work together collaboratively with the withdrawing participant to arrange a replacement participant, recognising that both parties may contribute effectively to finding a replacement.

-Where a suitable replacement is identified and fully pays, the club will refund all monies paid to the withdrawing participant.
+- Where a suitable replacement is identified and fully pays the TOMR SPR fees, the club will refund all TOMR SPR fees (less any payment fees) paid to the withdrawing participant.

 If you have any questions, please get in touch.